What Is Attention Deficit Hyperactivity Disorder (ADHD)?

 Medications to Treat Adult ADHD

-Stimulant Medications.
-Adults with ADHD are often offered stimulant medications.
+Stimulants.
+Adults with ADHD are often prescribed stimulant medications.
 Studies show that about two-thirds of adults with ADHD who take these medications have big improvements in their symptoms.

 Examples of stimulant medications include: